cheqd/learn/overview/introduction-to-usdcheq/README.md

 [introduction-to-decentralised-identity](../introduction-to-decentralised-identity/)
 {% endcontent-ref %}

-cheqd is unique in that it provides a way for [Verifiable Credentials](../introduction-to-decentralised-identity/what-is-a-verifiable-credential-vc/) to be monetised using its native token, $CHEQ. **** There are various commercial models that may be created by using the cheqd network.&#x20;
+cheqd is unique in that it provides a way for [Verifiable Credentials](../introduction-to-decentralised-identity/what-is-a-verifiable-credential-vc/) to be monetised using its native token, $CHEQ. **** There are various commercial models that may be created by using the cheqd network.